radiantlogic-v8/documentation-new/documentation/maintenance/scaling-nodes.md

 ---
-title: Introduction to the Admin Tools
-description: Learn about the two main administration tools used in Identity Data Management - The Environment Operations Center and the Main Control Panel.
+title: Scaling Identity Data Management Nodes
+description: Learn how to Scale In/Out Identity Management Nodes.
 ---

 ## Overview

 This is the overview.

+## SaaS Deployment

+## Self-Managed Deployment